raul23/dev-jobs-insights/README.md

 €57.5

 ## TODOs
+- Display job data summary directly on each graph or map
-- Integrate more job data from Stack Overflow and other sites
+- Integrate more job data from Stack Overflow
+- Generate map plots with plot.ly graphing library so the dots can be clicked on and be shown information such as the number of job posts and the min and max salaries for a particular job location
+- Generate bar charts as subplots to group them in the same figure
+- Enable interactive graphs for mobile devices; right now they don't show correctly at all

+## Roadmap
 - Fully automate the whole pipeline of generating the graphs, maps, and reports
-- Display job data summary directly on each graph or map
+- Integrate more job data from other job sites
+- Package the pipeline (except the Web scraper component) as a Docker container
+- Use the whole pipeline for analyzing other kind of sites such as news and social network sites